Urmila Matondkar: Rangeela and rise to prominence (1995–1999)

-Critical acclaim and success (1999–2003)

-In 1999, Matondkar had six film releases; three of them − Jaanam Samjha Karo, Hum Tum Pe Marte Hain and Mast − were commercial failures.
-However, Matondkar's performances were generally well received by critics, (nn a review for Jaanam Samjha Karo, Rediff stating, "Urmila is just about the only heroine who can give Karisma a run for her money when it comes to pelvic thrusts").

-Later in 1999, she starred opposite Sunny Deol and Bobby Deol in the romantic film Dillagi.
-The film did an average business and her role was well appreciated.
-Her next movie that year was Varma's psychological horror thriller Kaun, opposite Manoj Bajpayee, where she played a nameless character.
-Khalid Mohamed of The Times of India (who would later cast her in Tehzeeb) wrote, "She rivets the viewer's interest, carrying off entire reels on her shoulders, through a gamut of quicksilver facial expressions.
-Vulnerable and baffled, she is utterly believable as the traumatised girl-next-door".

-Matondkar next played the love interest of Sanjay Dutt's character in the action comedy Khoobsurat.
-It emerged as a box-office average grosser.
+Critical recognition (2000–2006)

 During the 2000s, Matondkar revealed strong, dramatic and psychological features in her roles, and delivered a number of critically acclaimed performances.
 In 2000, Matondkar re-united with Varma for the action Jungle, alongside Fardeen Khan and Sunil Shetty.
 She played Anu, who is hostaged by the chief of bandits, when he starts liking her.
 Taran Adarsh wrote, "Urmila is at ease in a role that gives her ample scope to showcase her talent.
 Her scenes with Durga can easily be singled out, for they have been shot with brilliance."
 The film was both critically and commercially successful.
 She next starred opposite Govinda in David Dhawan's romantic comedy Kunwara.
 The film underperformed at the box office, with a grossing of ₹182 million.

 The next year, Matondkar portrayed Ria, an obsessed lover, in Rajat Mukherjee's romantic thriller Pyaar Tune Kya Kiya, a film which received critical acclaim.
 Her performance was highly acclaimed and several critics noted her for showing great emotional range and depth.
 Taran Adarsh opined, "the 'actual hero' of the film is definitely Urmila.
 Her career-best performance, she oozes intensity, love, hate, relentlessness and obsessive behaviour with perfection."
 A critic of Planet Bollywood described her as "the star of the show" and added, "Urmila is simply mind blowing in this film.
 If you hate everything else in the film, her performance will surely win you over!
 Her last two scenes in the film are simply breath taking."
 The film emerged successful at the box office with gross earnings of ₹281 million.
 Matondkar received various Best Villain nominations for her performance, including a Filmfare Award for Best Performance in a Negative Role nomination.